kmaasrud/djoc/docs/src/markdown/code.md

 The initial (four space or one tab) indentation is not considered part of the verbatim text, and is removed in the output.

-## Fenced code blocks
+### Fenced code blocks

-In addition to standard indented code blocks, Doctor supports fenced code blocks.
+In addition to standard indented code blocks, you can write fenced code blocks.
 These begin with a row of three or more backticks (<code>```</code>) and end with a row of backticks that must be at least as long as the starting row.
 Everything between these lines is treated as code and no indentation is necessary:

 ```````markdown
 ```